gribbler25/employeeTrack/README.md

 # employeeTrack

 ## Project Description:
-   This project is about creating a simple question/answer format at the command line to gather user data for the creation of a professional comprehesive README file for any project.
+   This project allows a user to view tables of company data including employees, departents and roles linked to departments.
+In it's finished form it will allow user to add and update from the command line on these same tables
   </br>

+  ## Built with:
+  - mysql2
+  - node.js

  ## Table of Contents:

  * <a href="#install">Installation</a>

  * <a href="#inst">Instrucitons for use</a>

- * <a href="#test">Testing</a>

  * <a href="#cont">License information</a>